kidGodzilla/Crawlsane/readme.md

 ```

 ## How does it work?
+The algorithm behind Crawlsane uses different techniques to obtain the most
+accurate metadata and thumbnails for a resource.
+Essentially Crawlsane executes
+the following steps.

+### Metadata
-Crawlsane first tries to create an [Opengraph] object according to the OGP
+1. Creates an [Opengraph] object according to the OGP
    protocol.
-If that fails it tries to apply an algorithm to find thumbnails
-and metadata that can represent the resource.

-## The algorithm
-To find the most appropriate thumbnail to represent the resource it looks for the
-images with the biggest ratio (height/width) that is closest to a chunk of text.
+2. If the Opengraph object lacks metadata or is not present at all, it traverses
+   the DOM looking for elements that can supply more metadata.

-### Inspiration
+### Thumbnail(s)
+1. Traverse the DOM for all images.
+2. Apply heuristics to find images closest to the top of the visual DOM.
+    1. Try to find width & height attributes on each element.
+    2. If that fails run a partial image downloading technique ([Fastimage]):
+       open a socket to download the images.
+Kill the socket as soon as the actual
+       dimension are obtained.
+3. Apply a ratio threshold of 3.0 on the images to filter out unwanted banners and
+   logos.
+4. Look for embedded content and apply the oEmbed specification on it to substitute
+   the thumbnail.

+## References
 * [Reddit's scraper.py]:
 * [Facebook's crawler]:
+* [How to Find the Image That Best Represents a Web Page] by Zachary Broderick

 ## Libraries
 * The code features an implementation of the Opengraph protocol developed by Facebook.